eclipse-hono/hono/site/content/dev-guide/custom_http_adapter.md

 request URL path, and forwards the message payload to the method `uploadTelemetryMessage()`, provided by the base class.

 {{% note %}}
 Note the Vert.x placeholder indicators `:` inside the URL path pattern `/telemetry/:%s/:%s`.
+Vert.x makes matching placeholders available as request parameters.
+See [Capturing path parameters]( http://vertx.io/docs/vertx-web/java/#_capturing_path_parameters) in the Vert.x documentation.
 {{% /note %}}

 The route for event data looks very similar to the route for telemetry data.
 It forwards the event message payload to